Maui Princess Dinner Cruise

 Check In: 5:oopm at the main loading dock of Lahaina Harbor

 Duration: 2.5 hours

 Vessel: 120-foot luxury touring yacht with 149 passenger capacity

 Tables: Seating is at tables of four … larger parties will be seated at adjacent tables.

 Dinner and drinks: Dinner includes a choice of prime rib, roasted chicken, macadamia nut crusted mahi mahi, or vegetarian patty with marinara sauce, garden salad, potatoes, carrots, dinner rolls, and cheesecake.
-Two drinks are included per person (additional drinks may be purchased for $4-6 each).
+One "Welcome Mai Tai" and one alcoholic beverage of your choice is included per person (additional drinks may be purchased for $4-6 each).

 Restrictions: Guests must have a valid picture ID for alcoholic beverages, regardless of age